 Insights on ways to efficiently improve skills for Africa’s industrialisation development.

-There are a number of effective ways to improve skills for Africa’s industrialisation development with focus on entrepreneurship, training and corporate social responsibility programmes.
+There are a number of effective ways to promote industrialisation development through capacity building in the Sub-Saharan region.
+Here I focus on three:

 1. Integrate entrepreneurship in the school curriculum.

 Necessity is a main driver of innovation.
 Teaching school children the principles of entrepreneurship would eventually transform the social and economic landscape.
 The rise of EduTech is on the path of overturning under-financed and archaic education system.

 You are on the right track if you have come up with a concept to deliver education content through mobile SMS.
 Most of the population in low-income countries do not have smartphones…

 Challenge: an underfinanced education system; relatively few companies within and beyond borders allocate resources to act socially responsible specifically for the education and training sector.

 Outcome: an increased chance for local small-medium sized enterprises to trade globally, a vast pool of a skilled and emerging workforce, attract international business and foreign direct investments.

 Do you know of the Integrated Entrepreneurship Education (IEE)?